Australian billionaire to back $14 billion solar power supply to Singapore: AFR

 The bet was dismissed as outrageous at the time, but Tesla built the battery on time and the project has since proven to be profitable in helping manage power supply on South Australia’s shaky grid.

+“Can you see the determining factors evolving in such a way in the next five years to make this project possible?
+Absolutely,” said Gero Farruggio, managing director of Rystad Energy, by phone from Salt Lake City.

+Given the scale and challenges of the project and its potential to compete with liquefied natural gas supply, Farruggio predicted the project would eventually attract an oil and gas player, especially if it involves producing hydrogen.

-Reporting by Sonali Paul; editing by Jane Wardell
+Reporting by Sonali Paul; Editing by Jane Wardell and Christopher Cushing